NorfolkDev/norfolkdevelopers-website/src/pages/posts/2022-08-20-community-recommends-vscode-extensions/community-recommends-vscode-extensions.md

 There is a combo meter (keep those fingers tapping) as well as a variety of built-in effects including explosions, interdeminsional portals, and clippy (for the meme's) and over 20 customisable settings.
 I can't do it justice in text along, just click the link and prepare to have your mind blown!

+## And that's a wrap!
+That is the list of all extensions that were recommended to me by the NorDev community.
+We'd love to hear any suggestions you have to please feel free to drop in, say Hi and let us know your favourites on the [NorDev Discord Server](https://discord.com/invite/WQwrYrS)!